-There is a way to go about it where your dignity remains intact, your emotions stay in reasonable line, your boundaries are respected, and you don’t fall off your white horse.
+There is a way to go about it where your dignity remains intact, your boundaries are respected, and you don’t fall off your white horse.

 There are many reasons why people will have a one night stand (whether it’s just once or habitually):

 - It’s a way to connect with another person at a time where it may be too painful and risky to emotionally connect.

 - Carrot dangling.
 It’s a way to see if we really are THAT irresistible, attractive, and special (we have a one night stand and then, tie our value to seeing if the other person will follow up with us and want more).

 - It’s a way, for one night anyway, to be the person that we wish we could consistently be (more spontaneous, more open, more sexual, more care-free, less anxious, more adventurous, etc.).

 - It’s a carefree, enjoyable, superficial connection via substantial (and hopefully gratifying) physical means.

 - It’s a way to prove that you are attractive and desired without having to put yourself out there emotionally and relationally (where there is a higher possibility of rejection).
 There’s much less of a possibility of rejection when it comes to no strings attached sex being on the table.

 - It can be a form of compulsive avoidance.
 Being so busy “living in the moment” gives you a valid license to avoid facing the deeper issues that may be causing this behavior.